United States v. Paramount Pictures, Inc., 334 U.S. 131 (1948)

 - Are existing antitrust laws, including, the precedent of United States v.
 Paramount, and its progeny, sufficient or insufficient to protect competition in the motion picture industry?

 Note: Initially, comments were due on or before September 4, 2018.
-In response to a request from the National Association of Theatre Owners to extend the notice and comment period to accommodate August vacation schedules, the Department of Justice is extending the notice and comment period to sixty days.
-Comments are now due on or before October 4, 2018.
-Please submit comments via email to email@example.com.
+In response to a request from the National Association of Theatre Owners to extend the notice and comment period to accommodate August vacation schedules, the Department of Justice extended the notice and comment period to sixty days.
+Comments were due on or before October 4, 2018.
+The comment period is now closed.

 Privacy and Confidentiality Notice